How are Appointments Scheduled?

 Question 4 Do you accept GHI, CDPHP and Child Health Plus Insurance ?

-At this time we participate and will accept as payment, less any required deductions: GHI and CDPHP, Healthplex and Wellcare Child Health Plus insurance programs.
+At this time we participate and will accept as payment, less any required deductions: GHI, Healthplex and Wellcare Child Health Plus insurance programs.
 We do not participate in the Medicaid program.